 56. Why is performance optimization important in WordPress?

-The speed of the site has a direct effect on user experience, conversion rate, and search engine ranking.
-It has been found that 53 percent of the mobile users will abandon websites that take more than 3 seconds to load.
-Google takes page speed as a ranking factor especially when the search is on a mobile phone.
-Quick websites enhance interaction, lower bounces, boost conversions, and have better user experience.
-Optimization of performance is not a luxury but it is the key to the success of websites.
+Speed of websites has an immense effect on user experience, conversion rate and search engine ranking.
+Studies show that 53 percent of mobile users abandon sites that take more than three seconds to load; Google also takes page speed into consideration as an SEO ranking factor especially on mobile phones.
+Quick websites increase interaction, lower bounces and boost conversions while offering better user experiences – optimizing performance is no luxury but rather the key to website success!

 57. What causes WordPress sites to slow down?